MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/EntityGoals/minecraftBehavior_breed.md

 `minecraft:behavior.breed` allows an entity to breed with other entities that have been assigned.

 >[!IMPORTANT]
-> `minecraft:behavior.breed` requires the `"minecraft:breedable"` component in order to work properly.
+> `minecraft:behavior.breed` requires the [minecraft:breedable](../EntityComponents/minecraftComponent_breedable.md) component in order to work properly.

 ## Parameters